Coronavirus Recovery: advice and latest information

 Welcome to Swansea!!

 Congratulations on gaining a place on the MSc Physician Associate Studies programme at Swansea University.
-We are very much looking forward to welcoming you to Swansea University, Medical School, on Tuesday 30th August.
+We are very much looking forward to welcoming you to Swansea University, Medical School in September

 Now is an exciting time to be training as a PA with the impending regulation of the profession by the General Medical Council (GMC) in 2023.
 The number of practicing PAs in Wales and the UK is increasing every year and PAs are now widely accepted as important members of the clinical multidisciplinary team.